Jailbreak Attack Initializations as Extractors of Compliance Directions: Experiments

-In \cref{tab:harmbench_individual_attack_asr}, we compare the resulting $ASR$ of the $GCG$ and Embedding attacks over the \emph{Llama-2} and \emph{Vicuna} models. $CRI$ then achieves the best $ASR,MSS,ASS,LFS$ in all the presented settings, substantially outperforming other initialization strategies.
-This is further supported by more models, data, and attacks in \cref{tab:individual_attack_asr}.
+In \cref{tab:harmbench_individual_attack_asr}, we compare the resulting $ASR$ of the $GCG$ and Embedding attacks over the \emph{Llama-2} and \emph{Vicuna} models. $CRI$ then achieves the best $ASR,MSS,ASS,LFS$ in all the presented settings, substantially out performing other initialization strategies.
 Similarly to previous indications, $5\text{-}CRI, 25\text{-}CRI$ consistently achieves the best or comparable results, and $1\text{-}CRI$ is only effective in non-robust settings.
 This supports our previous indications that $LFS$-based initialization selection is an effective initialization strategy.